Topological Hopf algebras and their Hopf-cyclic cohomology: Hopf-cyclic cohomology for topological Hopf algebras

 \subsection{Characterization of Hopf-cyclic coefficients}

 In this subsection we upgrade the content of \cite[Prop.
-4.2]{HajaKhalRangSomm04-I} to topological Hopf algebras.
-More precisely, we shall identify the category of SAYD modules, over a topological Hopf algebra $\Hc$, with the representation category of an algebra $B_{AYD}(\Hc)$ associated to $\Hc$.
+4.2]{HajaKhalRangSomm04-I}, which is limited to finite dimensional Hopf algebras, to topological Hopf algebras, which are now allowed to be (countably) infinite dimensional.
+More precisely, we shall identify the category of SAYD modules over a topological Hopf algebra $\Hc$, with the representation category of an algebra $B_{AYD}(\Hc)$ associated to $\Hc$.

 \ni To this end, we recall from \cite[Prop.
-4.2]{HajaKhalRangSomm04-I} that in case $H$ is finite dimensional, $V$ is a AYD module over $H$ if and only if it is a module over $B_{AYD}(H) := H^\ast \ot H$, the algebra structure of which is given by
+4.2]{HajaKhalRangSomm04-I} that if $H$ is finite dimensional, then $V$ is a AYD module over $H$ if and only if it is a module over $B_{AYD}(H) := H^\ast \ot H$, the algebra structure of which is given by